CVMLmu/DGMMC/README.md

 1. Run the experiments on the MNIST dataset using the  Jupyter Notebook ```Example.ipynb``` that is available to illustrate the creation of the dataset, the training of our classifier and the visualization of  the trained parameters of the network.

-## Experiment on different dataset
+## Experiment on other datasets

-### Datasets
+The datasets tested were image datasets (MNIST, CIFAR10, CIFAR100 and ImageNet) and audio sound (ESC-50).
+In order to use those datasets, features need to be computed using either CLIP or ImageBind.
+The code that was used to do it is available in the folder "Code_to_extract_features_and_prepare_datasets" but it is required to download the source files from <a href="https://github.com/openai/CLIP">CLIP</a>  and

-The datasets considered are images (MNIST, CIFAR10, CIFAR100 and ImageNet) and audio sound (ESC-50).
-In order to use thos datasets in our experiments, there is a need to extract the features from the images using either CLIP or ImageBind.
-The codes that was used to do it is available in the folder "Code_to_extract_features_and_prepare_datasets" but it is required to download the source files from CLIP (https://github.com/openai/CLIP) and ImageBind (https://github.com/facebookresearch/ImageBind) to use it.
+<a href="https://github.com/facebookresearch/ImageBind">ImageBind</a>  to use it.

 To use the available code, ensure that the feature are stored according to template defined in the extracting code.